scientific-python/specs/spec-0007/index.md

    Support for these arguments will be dropped eventually, but during the deprecation period, we can provide clear guidance, via warnings and documentation, on how to migrate to the new `rng` keyword.

 3. Those who use `numpy.random.seed`.
-   The proposal will do away with that global seeding mechanism, meaning that code that relies on it will, after the deprecation period, go from being seeded to being unseeded.
+   The proposal will do away with that global seeding mechanism, meaning that code that relies on it would, after the deprecation period, go from being seeded to being unseeded.
    To ensure that this does not go unnoticed, libraries that allowed for control of the random state via `numpy.random.seed` should raise a `FutureWarning` if `np.random.seed` has been called.
 (See Code below for an example.)
    In response, users must switch from using `numpy.random.seed` to passing the `rng` argument explicitly to all functions that accept it.